greenghost107/TradersMind_assistant/db setup.md

 Once your database is working, you're ready for the **User Assistant Bot** features:

 ### Phase 1: Basic Commands
-- `/AAPL` - Get Albert's latest analysis
+- `/AAPL` - Get Admin's latest analysis
 - `/help` - Show available commands
 - Welcome messages for new members